Looking to get funding for your startup? With these best practices, you’ll learn how to create a pitch deck that will

 But, there’s good news too.

 In this article, we'll skip the basics of what is a pitch deck and dive head first into all the elements your pitch deck should include and provide some actionable tips.
-You’re a 15-minute read away from a pitch deck better than 9 out of 10 other ones out there.
+You’re a few minute read away from a pitch deck better than 99% of those out there.

 DISCLAIMER: Investors can often be very particular about the pitch deck structure they want to get.
 So your first move should be to research this and build personalized pitch decks for specific investors.
 Look for the information on their website, ask people they’ve invested in, or ask them directly.